ngageoint/hootenanny/README.md

 * Rivers
 * Roads

-Additional feature types can be made conflatable via custom script by using Hootenanny's [Generic Conflation capability](https://github.com/ngageoint/hootenanny/blob/master/docs/developer/HootenannyConflatingANewFeatureTypeWithGenericConflation.asciidoc).
+Additional feature types can be made conflatable via Javascript by using Hootenanny's [Generic Conflation capability](https://github.com/ngageoint/hootenanny/blob/master/docs/developer/HootenannyConflatingANewFeatureTypeWithGenericConflation.asciidoc).

 # [Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Introduction.asciidoc) Workflows
 * **[Reference Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** (default) - _Keep the best of both_ - Conflate the best geometry and tag parts of map B into map A, favoring map A's data.
 Use this type of conflation when you want conflated output based on the best state of both